 Eliza MOORE: Died 24 March 1939 at Colac.
 Eliza Moore was born in Ireland in 1854 and travelled to Victoria as a child aboard the Chance.
 Her parents settled at Port Fairy and later at Woodford.
 Eliza married Alexander Russell at Warrnambool and they farmed at Dennington.
 They then moved to Colac where they remained until Eliza’s death.
 In her younger years, Eliza was an excellent horsewoman and was devoted to the Church throughout her life.

 Daniel FENTON: Died 17 March 1943 at Camperdown.
 Daniel Fenton was born in Camperdown in 1860 and was the first child baptised at the St. Andrews Presbyterian Church in the same year.
+He continued his association with the church for the duration of his life.
 Educated at Camperdown State School, he spent his entire working life as a dairy farmer.
 He married Mary Ann Shenfield of Cobden and five children were living at the time of Daniel’s death.